-Pro or Con SUV arguments could only occur in rich nations, like the good old USA.
+Pro or Con SUV arguments could only occur in rich nations, like the good old "middle class" USA.
 In other parts of the world, arguments for or against SUVs would never occur because most of the earths population is too poor to afford a car let alone an SUV.

 One side of the debate we have the pro SUV crowd that feels that the larger size of the SUV is a measure of safety, and that it is anti American to tell others what they should or should not drive.
 Arguments for SUVs include the fact that they have lots of room for people and cargo and have the potential to go out into the wild.